risingwavelabs/risingwave-docs/docs/risingwave-sql-101.md

 In this guide, we will walk you through some of the most used SQL commands in RisingWave.
 This is a simple yet typical data processing workflow that shows how to manipulate data with RisingWave.

 > RisingWave uses Postgres-compatible SQL as the interface to manage and query data.
-For a complete list of supported SQL commands, please navigate to SQL reference → Commands.
+For a complete list of supported SQL commands, please navigate to SQL references → Commands.

 ## Before we start